mikependon/RepoDB.NET/pages/introduction/preface.md

 layout: navpage
 sidebar: introduction
 title: Preface
-description: "RepoDb is a hybrid-ORM library for .NET.
+description: "RepoDB is a hybrid-ORM library for .NET.
 It is the best alternative ORM to both Dapper and EntityFramework."
 permalink: /preface
 ---

 # Preface

-[RepoDb](https://github.com/mikependon/RepoDb) is an open-source .NET ORM library that bridges the gaps of micro-ORMs and macro-ORMs (aka Full-ORMs).
+[RepoDB](https://github.com/mikependon/RepoDb) is an open-source .NET ORM library that bridges the gaps of micro-ORMs and macro-ORMs (aka Full-ORMs).
 It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 You can use the library to work with [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer), [SQLite](https://www.nuget.org/packages/RepoDb.SqLite), [MySQL](https://www.nuget.org/packages/RepoDb.MySql) and [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql) Relational Database Management Systems (RDBMS).